saltstack/salt-project-website/content/blog/temporary-slack-outage.md

 ---
 title: "Salt community Slack is temporarily down"
-summary: "The core Salt team is currently working with both Broadcom and Slack to rectify this issue and restore the channel to its original state."
+summary: "We are currently working to rectify this issue, and restore the workspace to its original state.
+Thank you for your patience."
 date: "2023-11-30"
 author: Jimmy Chunga
 url: "blog/temporary-slack-outage"